La Voz (Spanish TV series) season 12: Phase 2

 In the second phase, the remaining four artists on each team perform with an artist from a different team, for a total of eight more spots in the live shows.
 The two artists perform their respective blind audition songs and the winner of the public vote moves on.
 Due to the results being solely on the public's vote, all of a coach's 'Danger Zone' artists could move on to the live shows, or none.
+At the end of the round, each coach brought two additional artists to the live shows.